1minshop/sink/SUBDOMAIN_GUIDE.md

 ## Current Limitations

-1. **All products shown**: Currently shows all products for any subdomain
+1. **User-based validation**: Only users with matching names can have shopfronts
-2. **No user association**: Products aren't filtered by store owner yet
+2. **No cart functionality**: Add to cart buttons are placeholders
-3. **No cart functionality**: Add to cart buttons are placeholders
+3. **Case-sensitive matching**: Subdomain must exactly match user's name field

 ## Future Enhancements